-The Indian tax year in India lasts from 1 April to 31 March.
-All individual taxpayers have to file an individual tax return and are assessed separately.
-Some companies file their employees' returns for them, but expats can also do this online.
-Given that tax in India is relatively complicated, expats who aren't especially tax-savvy may want to enlist the help of an accountant.
+Individual taxpayers earning above a given threshold must file an individual tax return and expats can do this themselves online.
+Given that tax in India is relatively complicated, expats who aren't especially tax-savvy or simply prefer for a professional to complete the process can enlist the help of an accountant or tax consultant.

 In India, a tax number is referred to as a Permanent Account Number or PAN.
 Not all expats in India will need to obtain a PAN, although this unique identifier is essential in certain instances, including for filing tax returns.

 To get a PAN in India, the best resource is the Tax Information Network website.
 Here, many tax-related processes, including linking the Aadhar with the PAN, can be done swiftly online provided the available e-services and support.